wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 In the PRO plan you'll have access to the following features, for $9/month or $90/year: Mobile Web Sharing Bar, Big Total Shares Horizontal, Big Total Shares Floating, Subscribe Bar, and Price Alert.

 Have more doubts?
 You can go to <a href="http://feedback.getsocial.io">GetSocial Help Page</a> or <a mailto="support@getsocial.io">contact us</a>.
 We will try to be as fast as possible.

+**How can I edit color, shape and twitter handle?**

+Editing color, shape and twitter handle is a customization available only to our PRO users.
+By activating it, all these configurations become available, improving your conversions, awareness & reach.

+The features where you can edit these configurations are:
+- Horizontal Shares Bar
+- Floating Shares Bar
+- Total Shares Bar (Horizontal + Floating)
+- Mobile Share Bar
+- Image Sharing

 == Screenshots ==